bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 }
 ```

 To get all the information about the component and the event, `getComponentInfo` will have to be used.
-This function takes in 3 parameters - the target's href, name of the component, and component data.
+This function takes in 3 parameters - the result, name of the component, and component data.
-Component data should be an object containing information obtained from the data attribute:
+Component data should be an object containing information obtained from data attributes.
-`const eventData = event.srcElement.dataset[componentName];`
+The result is a string of the result of having clicked, eg the url of the link or the name of the video being played.

-The component data object should contain a value for `creationLabel`, `child`, and optionally `adId`.
+The component data object should contain a value for `creationLabel`, `child`, and optionally `source`.
 These values will be used as part of the tracking URL.
+- source: The source of the event at a high level.
+Examples include an urn, or 'responsive_web'
+- child: The specific child of the data that is doing the action - eg button::1
+- creationLabel: The name of the action - eg navigation-home

 In the navigation example, these values were obtained by using multiple data attributes.